yiziz/docs/docs/guide/front-end/dynamic-imports/index.md

 ## Caching and minification

 So your code doesn't use the wrong path when in a testing, staging or production environment, it is good practice to dynamically switch on minification for AEM Vite using an environment variable via your Maven `pom.xml` file.

 The below showcases this using Adobe Cloud Manager as an example by looking for a `CM_BUILD` environment variable and setting a Maven property called `aem.caching`.
 This Maven property can then be passed onto `frontend-maven-plugin` which can subsequently be passed onto your Vite configuration.

-::: info A note about the 'arguments' property
+::: info A note about the &lt;arguments> property
 This property assumes you already have an npm script called `build` in your `package.json` file.
 :::